balassy/sentinel/README.md

 	* jQuery Validate

+## Licensing

+You are free to use this source code for anything you want, however please note that the code is provided as-is, without any warranty or support.

+If you like or use this project, please be so kind and drop me a message about it.

 ## About the author

 **György Balássy** is a software architect, speaker, author, teacher, ethical hacker from Budapest, Hungary.
 You can reach and follow him via his [blog](http://gyorgybalassy.wordpress.com) or his [@gyorgybalassy](http://twitter.com/gyorgybalassy) Twitter page.